tamersp25/docs/docs/developer/engines/cognitive/vision/logo-detection/README.md

 <!-- TODO
 ## Engine Manifest

-All face recognition engines should specify the following parameters in their build manifest:
+All logo detection engines should specify the following parameters in their build manifest:

 | Parameter | Value |
 | --------- | ----- |
 | `TODO` | `TODO` |
 | `TODO` | `TODO` |

-Here is a minimal example `manifest.json` that could apply to a face recognition engine:
+Here is a minimal example `manifest.json` that could apply to a logo detection engine:
 -->

 <!--TODO: Define [](manifest.example.json ':include :type=code javascript')-->